Reincarnation: Christianity

-In the major Christian denominations, the concept of reincarnation is not present and it is nowhere explicitly referred to in the Bible.
-However, the impossibility of a second earthly death is stated by 1 Peter 3:18-20, where it affirms that the messiah, Jesus of Nazareth, died once forever for the sins of all the human kind.
-Matthew 14:1-2 mentions that king Herod Antipas took Jesus to be a risen John the Baptist, when introducing the story of John's execution at Herod's orders.

-In a survey by the Pew Forum in 2009, 22% of American Christians expressed a belief in reincarnation, and in a 1981 survey 31% of regular churchgoing European Catholics expressed a belief in reincarnation.
+In a survey carried out by the Pew Forum in 2009, 22% of American Christians expressed a belief in reincarnation, and in a 1981 survey 31% of regular churchgoing European Catholics expressed a belief in reincarnation.

 Some Christian theologians interpret certain Biblical passages as referring to reincarnation.
 These passages include the questioning of Jesus as to whether he is Elijah, John the Baptist, Jeremiah, or another prophet (Matthew 16:13–15 and John 1:21–22) and, less clearly (while Elijah was said not to have died, but to have been taken up to heaven), John the Baptist being asked if he is not Elijah (John 1:25).
-Geddes MacGregor, an Episcopalian priest and professor of philosophy, has made a case for the compatibility of Christian doctrine and reincarnation.
+Geddes MacGregor (1909-1998), who became an Episcopalian priest and a professor of philosophy, has made a case for the compatibility of Christian doctrine and reincarnation.
+The Catholic Church and theologians such as Norman Geisler (1932-2019) argue that reincarnation is unorthodox and reject the reincarnationist interpretation of texts about John the Baptist and biblical texts used to defend this belief.
+In fact, the figure of Elijah is clearly used as a metaphor for John the Baptist in : "For all the prophets and the law prophesied until John. [...]
+And if you are willing to receive it, he is Elijah who is to come."